ndp-software/keyboard-event-to-string/README.md

 There's a bit of tweaking to get typescript/gauge to work, which is sitting there raw, in `package.json`.
 Don't look at it please. 😉 To run tests, `yarn test`.

-To release, adjust the version number and `npm publish`.
+To release, adjust the version number in `package.json` and `npm publish`.

 ## Credits